 Put together tip envelopes

 If you plan on tipping anyone, like your DJ or caterer, prep some tip envelopes ahead of time and write their names on it.
-Not only is this a safe way to keep track of the cash tips, it’s a much smoother way to give it to your vendors, rather than fumbling through the bills in your wallet.
+Not only is this a safe way to keep track of the cash tips, but it’s also a much smoother way to give it to your vendors, rather than fumbling through the bills in your wallet.

 Pack for your honeymoon early